+The largest uncertainties result from the muon momentum calibration (4.6\MeV) and from the size of the data sample (1.0\MeV).

-Figure~\ref{fig:mz} shows the measured and simulated \zmm dimuon mass distributions, the latter reflecting the best fit values of nuisance parameters obtained from the maximum likelihood fit.
-The impact of a 4.8\MeV variation around the obtained \mz value is also shown, illustrating the precise understanding of the distribution that is achieved.
+Figure~\ref{fig:mz} shows the measured and simulated \zmm dimuon mass distributions, with the predictions adjusted to reflect the best fit values of nuisance parameters obtained from the maximum likelihood fit (referred to as ``postfit predictions'').
 The excellent consistency of our result with $\mz^{\mathrm{PDG}}$ is a powerful validation of the muon reconstruction, momentum scale calibration, and corrections.
-Although \zmm events are not used to determine the values of the parameterized muon momentum scale calibration, they are used, together with the $\mz^{\mathrm{PDG}}$ value~\cite{PDG2024}, to define the systematic uncertainties.
-Therefore, our \mz value is not a measurement that is independent of the experimental world average.
+Although \zmm events are not used to determine the values of the parameterized muon momentum scale calibration, they are used, together with the $\mz^{\mathrm{PDG}}$ value~\cite{PDG2024}, to define the systematic uncertainties, as described in Section~\ref{sec:muon-reco}.
+Therefore, our \mz value is not a measurement independent of the experimental world average.